nicktarallo/DiffTransformer/Classification/README.md

 ```bash
 python classification.py
 ```
-which will train a single head, differential transformer on binary classification
+which will train a single head, differential transformer on binary classification for 25 epochs.

 These are the command line arguments you can use:
 * __--model DIFFERENTIAL__ or __--model TRADITIONAL__ (default is DIFFERENTIAL)